leonmavr/leonmavr.github.io/_posts/2026-03-22-Arena_allocation.md

   - Return memory at the current pointer.
   - Advance the pointer by the requested size (plus alignment padding).
   - Optionally: if the pointer exceeds the capacity, create and point to the next block.
-- Deallocation:
-  - Memory is released in bulk by resetting the current pointer or destroying the arena.
+- Deallocation: memory is released in bulk by resetting the current pointer or destroying the arena.

 Because allocation simply advances a pointer, this is often called a **bump allocator**.
 Allocation cost is obviously O(1).

----

-# 2. The arena block data structure
+## 2. The arena data structure

 Conceptually, the minimal structure the arena looks like: